 Only RKE transmitters programmed to the vehicle will work.
 If a transmitter is lost or stolen, a replacement can be purchased and programmed through your dealer.
 The vehicle can be reprogrammed so that lost or stolen transmitters no longer work.
-Any remaining transmitters will need to be reprogrammed.
 Each vehicle can have up to eight transmitters matched to it.

-Programming with Recognized Transmitters (Keyless Access Vehicles Only)
+Programming with Recognized Transmitters

 A new transmitter can be programmed to the vehicle when there are two recognized transmitters.

 To program, the vehicle must be off and all of the transmitters, both currently recognized and new, must be with you.

-- 1. Place the two recognized keys in the front cupholder. - 2.
-Remove the key lock cylinder cap on the driver door handle.
-See Door Locks ⇔ 44.
-Insert the vehicle key of the new transmitter into the key lock cylinder on the outside of the driver door and turn the key to the unlock position five times within 10 seconds.
+- Remove the key lock cylinder cap on the driver door handle.
+See Door Locks \$\dip 40\$.
+Place the two recognized transmitters in the cupholder. - Insert the vehicle key of the transmitter into the key lock cylinder on the driver door handle and turn the key, counterclockwise, to the unlock position five times within 10 seconds.

-The Driver Information Center (DIC) displays READY FOR REMOTE #2, 3, 4 or 5 etc.
+The Driver Information Center (DIC) displays READY FOR REMOTE #2, 3, 4, ETC.

-- 3. Remove the recognized key and place the new transmitter into the front cupholder. - 4.
-Press ENGINE START/STOP.
-When the transmitter is learned, the DIC will show that it is ready to program the next transmitter. - 5.
-Remove the transmitter from the front cupholder and press a or a on the transmitter.
+- 3. Place the new transmitter into the cupholder. - Press ENGINE START/STOP.
+When the transmitter is learned the DIC display will show that it is ready to program the next transmitter. - 5.
+Remove the transmitter from the cupholder and press or on the transmitter.